scottyschup/ruby-curriculum/projects/w1d5-knights-travails.md

 the tree will be positions.
 A parent is connected to a child if you can move from the parent position to the child position.
 The root of the tree should be the knight's starting position.
-You will want to build on your `TreeNode` work, using `TreeNode` instances to represent each position.
-You will need to modify your `TreeNode` class so it can have multiple children.
+You will want to build on your `PolyTreeNode` work, using `PolyTreeNode` instances to represent each position.
+You will need to modify your `PolyTreeNode` class so it can have multiple children.

 Write a method `KnightPathFinder#build_move_tree` to build the move tree and store it in an instance variable.
 Call this method in